opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 ## Smart activation rules

-Context managers don't just run blindly – they use **activation rules** to determine when optimization is needed:

-- **`tokens_exceed`** – Activates when estimated token count exceeds a threshold
-- **`message_count_exceed`** – Activates when message count exceeds a limit
-- **Multiple rules** – Combine rules with AND logic for precise control
+Context managers use _activation rules_ to determine when optimization is needed.
+The `tokens_exceed` rule activates when the estimated token count exceeds a threshold, while the `message_count_exceed` rule activates when the message count exceeds a limit.
+You can combine multiple rules using `AND` logic for precise control.
 This means your agents only perform expensive operations like summarization when actually needed.

 ## Real-world use cases

-Context Management shines in various scenarios where agents need to maintain long conversations while managing resource constraints.
+Context management performs well in scenarios in which agents need to maintain long conversations while managing resource constraints.

 ### Customer service agent

+For a customer service agent that handles multiple short interactions, you can configure a sliding window manager to keep only the most recent messages while truncating large tool outputs.
+The following example creates a context management configuration that maintains the six most recent messages (activating after 15 messages) and limits tool outputs to 50,000 characters:

 ```json
 POST /_plugins/_ml/context_management/customer-service-optimizer
 {